-Wrexham v Sheffield United
+Late Egan strike denies Wrexham famous cup upset

 Post update

-Jayden Bogle (Sheffield United) wins a free kick on the right wing.
+Elliot Lee (Wrexham) wins a free kick in the attacking half.

 Post update